Frequently Asked Questions

 Q: I am an educator.
 What can I share about the Starbucks College Achievement Plan with my students?

 A: We know that teachers, administrators and educators like you play an important role in the lives of students.
 Starbucks wants to equip you with foundational knowledge about our program and a flyer you can share with students, so more young people can access the opportunity to earn a bachelor’s degree.
-Download the SCAP High School Educator Tool and the SCAP Flyer for Students to share about this life changing opportunity with your students and peers.
+Download the SCAP High School Educator Flyer and the SCAP Flyer for Students to share about this life changing opportunity with your students and peers.